JasmineExterminators/IdeasForAccessibility/README.md

 - "Globally, over 15 million people are living with spinal cord injury (**SCI**)" alone https://www.who.int/news-room/fact-sheets/detail/spinal-cord-injury
   - If reflecting the same proportion of paralysis causes, there should be around 41 million people in the world experiencing paralysis.
-- Other needs may also be benefitted from touchless technologies such as Parkinsons,
+- Other needs may also be benefitted from touchless technologies such as Parkinson's

 ## User Testing and Discovery Opportunities
 - UPMC hospital